Shimizu-Technology/dentist-appointment-frontend/README.md

    By default, this will launch on **http://localhost:5173** (or the next available port).

-2. **Open the browser** to see the site.
+2. **Open your browser** to see the site.
-   - You can log in with test credentials (if using mock data or your backend’s seeded data).
+   - If you have the backend running locally (default at **http://localhost:3000**), everything should connect automatically if your `.env` is set to point to it.

-3. **Sign in / Sign up** as a user or use existing test credentials.
+3. **Sign in / Sign up** with test credentials or create a new user.
 Once authenticated, you can:
-   - View and book appointments (including picking a date, time slot, etc.).
+   - View and book appointments (including picking a date + time slot).
    - Manage dependents.
    - Update insurance information.
    - **(If admin)** Access the Admin Dashboard to manage:
      - **Appointments** (view/cancel/reschedule all)
+       - Includes a FullCalendar-based UI for scheduling
      - **Appointment Types** (CRUD)
      - **Users** (see all users, optionally promote them to admin)